agrawalmanoj1987-sys/devops-capstone-project/README.md

 ## Usage

-Start DevOps Capstone project.
+DevOps Capstone project.
 It contains all of the code that you will need to get started.

 Do Not fork this code!
-It is meant to be used by pressing the  <span style=color:white;background:green>**Use this Project**</span> button in GitHub.
+It is meant to be used by pressing the  <span style=color:white;background:green>**Use this Template**</span> button in GitHub.
 This will copy the code to your own repository with no connection back to the original repository like a fork would.
 This is what you want.

 ## Development Environment